vtsaplin/auto-java/README.md

 Java is a great language and fun to use but as nothing is perfect it also has many limitations.
 Using source/byte code generation __Auto-Java__ implements some missing features such as traits (mixins), AOP and auto-generated bound properties.

 ## Multiple inheritance with traits
 Lets say you have a class which is supposed to be mixed into other classes.
 In contrast to a plain interface with default methods it may contain state.
 In languages like Scala we would simply inherit from a trait but in Java we are limited to interfaces.
-The _ConcreteObservable_ class is a good example of such a situation.
+The _ConcreteObservable_ class is a good example.

 ``` java
 @Trait